poppy-project/poppy-docs/en/programming/snap.md

 ### Connect your robot to Snap_!_

-#### If you use a simulated robot on V-REP
+#### If you use a simulated robot on CoppeliaSim
-> **Info** You need to have installed Poppy software libraries and V-REP simulator on your computer.
+> **Info** You need to have installed Poppy software libraries and CoppeliaSim simulator on your computer.
 If it is not done, go to the [install poppy software section](../installation/install-poppy-softwares.md).

-First open V-REP.
+First open CoppeliaSim.

 The quickest way is to use the command line utility [poppy-service](../software-libraries/poppy-creature.md#poppy-services).
 Copy and press enter to execute the command below in your command prompt (windows) or terminal (OSX and Linux):
 ```bash